alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

 **Further Developments**

 - **Multiple filter arguments:** Our filter function looks for the exact match of the given input.
 For now, it is not a problem since our data set consists of only 15 rows.
 However, it can get messy.
 Let's assume that we need the id of customer James, who spent £380.
 Our best approach would be to type either _James_ or _£380_.
 Searching by James will return only 2 rows and, it easy to see which row has £380 in subtotal.
 However, what if our data set had thousands of rows and hundreds of customers named James?
 Since our algorithm doesn't accept multiple arguments, our code is not the most ideal code to be used in huge data sets.
-- **Sort icons:** Depending on ascending / descending, the general sort icon could be changed to a directional icon.
+- **Sort icons:** Depending on ascending/descending, the general sort icon could be changed to a directional icon.
 - **Sort type:** Rather than clicking on table headers, we could place dropdown buttons to easily select the sort type.
 By doing so, we could create more / custom sorting options for each column.
-- **Error messages:** As it is discussed above, we currently inform user with _No results were found..._ error text.
+- **Error messages:** As it is discussed above, we currently inform the user with _No results were found..._ error text.
 Along with doing so, we can also add a helper function, which provides suggestions.
 (For example: _Did you mean 'James' ?_ or _Try again with shorter filter text_ etc.)
 - **Fetching data:** Basically, this could be one of the best improvements for this project.
 In real life, we get data from external sources.
-To achieve that, first step would be to use a _fake online REST API for testing and prototyping_ service such as [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+To achieve that, the first step would be to use a _fake online REST API for testing and prototyping_ service such as [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 Once we successfully implement it, we can create our own REST microservice as a second step.

 Here are several references and great reads related to this project: